edgedb/edgedb/docs/reference/http.rst

 .. note::

-    Caution is advised when reading ``decimal`` or ``bigint`` values using HTTP protocol because the results are provides in JSON format.
+    Caution is advised when reading ``decimal`` or ``bigint`` values using the HTTP protocol because the results are provided in JSON format.
 The JSON specification does not have a limit on significant digits, so a ``decimal`` or a ``bigint`` number can be losslessly represented in JSON.
 However, JSON decoders in many